 Alternative Summer Destination: Minsk

 The busy season in Minsk is definitely summer but so few people visit it doesn’t really get crowded.
-Belarus is slowly opening up to Western tourists, especially now they have extended their five day visa free stay to 30 days.
+Belarus is slowly opening up to Western tourists, especially now they have extended their five day visa-free stay to 30 days.
+Read my neighbourhood guide to get an idea of how amazing Minsk is as a travel destination in 2019.

 The longer stay gives you the opportunity to visit smaller cities in Belarus and get out into the countryside.
 I only got glimpses of this side of the country while travelling between the airport and Minsk which was enough for me to know a five day visit wasn’t enough.
 Belarus is a huge country with many regions to explore.
 I can’t wait to go back and do more than just drink coffee in the capital!